Nature & Science

 The Doctrine of Signatures: When God Wrote Prescriptions on Plants

-A woman reduced to ashes in her armchair.
-A shrunken skull the size of a teacup.
-A leg still wearing its slipper.
-For over three centuries, cases of alleged spontaneous human combustion have left investigators with the same impossible question: how does a human body burn to near-total destruction while the room around it barely singes?
+A woman reduced to ashes in her armchair, a shrunken skull the size of a teacup, a leg still wearing its slipper.
+For more than three centuries, alleged cases of spontaneous human combustion have circled the same …

 The Walking Corpse Syndrome: How the Brain Deletes the Self